syncfusion-content/maui-docs/MAUI/DatePicker/Formatting.md

 [MMM_yyyy]() - Represents the month year in MMM/yyyy format

-The following example demonstrates the DatePicker with the custom format [PickerDateFormat.MM_dd_yyyy]().
+The following example demonstrates the Date Picker with the custom format [PickerDateFormat.MM_dd_yyyy]().

 {% tabs %}